 Some of the most popular homes to visit in Savannah include:

 - The Mercer Williams House – This mansion is located in Monterey Square and can be toured.

 - Noble Hardee Mansion – Also located in Monterey Square and known as the last unrestored mansion in Savannah.
 The mansion is now used as an antique shop, Alex Raskin Antiques.

-- The Owen-Thomas House & Slave Quarters – This historic home was the first to have indoor plumbing and lets you peer into Savannah’s dark history.
-A tour of the home offers admission into 2 additional Telfair museums.
+- The Owen Thomas House & Slave Quarters – This historic home was the first to have indoor plumbing and lets you peer into Savannah’s dark history.
+A self-guided tour via audio of the home offers admission into 2 additional Telfair museums.